tchaloupka/during/README.md

   * range interface to submit and receive operations
   * helper functions to prepare operations
   * chainable function calls
-* up to date with not yet released Linux 5.8
+* up to date with Linux 5.14

 **Note:**

 * not all operations are properly tested yet (from Kernel 5.4, 5.5, 5.6, 5.7, 5.8)
-* Travis CI doesn't run on required linux kernels so it tests only builds (at least Linux 5.1 is needed)
-* same with the code coverage - as all tests fails when run
 * PR's are always welcome

 ## Docs